yumichael/raytrace/README.md

 ![](demo/dabest.bmp)
-## Raytracer – computer graphics course final project
+## Raytracer – computer graphics course final project (2016 spring)

 Open the `raytracer.sln` file with an up to date version of Microsoft Visual Studio (with C++) and build and run.
 The default demo settings will give you this render: